Statement on Non-Verbalization of Racial Slurs and the N-word: Cultivating Antiracist and Anticolonial Classroom Communities--November 2020

-Departmental Commitment to Diversity, Equity, and Inclusion
+Departmental Commitment to Diversity, Equity, and Justice

 The UW English Department aims to help students become more incisive thinkers, effective communicators, and imaginative writers by acknowledging that language and its use are powerful and hold the potential to empower individuals and communities; to provide the means to engage in meaningful conversation and collaboration across differences and with those with whom we disagree; and to offer methods for exploring, understanding, problem solving, and responding to the many pressing collective issues we face in our world--skills that align with and support the University of Washington’s mission to educate “a diverse student body to become responsible global citizens and future leaders through a challenging learning environment informed by cutting-edge scholarship.”

 As a department, we begin with the conviction that language and texts play crucial roles in the constitution of cultures and communities, past, present, and future.
 Our disciplinary commitments to the study of English (its history, multiplicity, and development; its literary and artistic uses; and its global role in shaping and changing cultures) require of us a willingness to engage openly and critically with questions of power and difference.
 As such, in our teaching, service, and scholarship we frequently initiate and encourage conversations about topics such as race and racism, immigration, gender, sexuality, class, indigeneity, and colonialisms.
 These topics are fundamental to the inquiry we pursue.
 We are proud of this fact, and we are committed to creating an environment in which our faculty and students can do so confidently and securely, knowing that they have the backing of the department.